Lead Opinion

 Rather, defendant argues that the requirement that an identification procedure “will be of material aid” is higher than even the Brown standard for probable cause, that is, it must be a virtual certainty that the test results will be material.
 As defendant acknowledges, however, subsection (c)(3) focuses less on the probative value of the procedure than on its materiality.
 See 1 J. Strong, McCormick on Evidence § 185, at 773-74 (4th ed.
 1992) (distinguishing between materiality and probative value: materiality refers “to the relation between the propositions for which the evidence is offered and the issues in the case,” while probative value refers to the “tendency of evidence to establish the proposition that it is offered to prove”).
 Subsection (c)(3) demands that the proponent of a nontestimonial identification procedure show materiality, but it sets the threshold for probative value of the test very low.
 The evidence to be gained from the test must only “aid” in determining the material issue, the identity of the perpetrator.

 Rule 41.1(c)(3) imposes no obligation that the police eliminate the victim or anyone else as the source of the hairs, as long as defendant could be the source.
 Protection for the accused comes (1) from the concept of materiality, which requires a logical connection between the type of evidence sought and the capacity of that evidence to be useful in proving or disproving the case against defendant; (2) from the first two requirements of the rule, which focus on the likelihood that the accused is the perpetrator; and (3) from review of the request by a detached magistrate.
-The only issue under Rule 41.1(c)(3) is whether defendant‘s link to the crime—already established under the first two parts of the rule—will be strengthened or weakened by the hair sample comparison.
+The only issue under Rule 41.1(c)(3) is whether defendant’s link to the crime — already established under the first two parts of the rule — will be strengthened or weakened by the hair sample comparison.

 B. Article Eleven and the Fourth Amendment

 Defendant asserts that the federal and state constitutions require a different and higher standard than Rule 41.1.
 Specifically, citing Schmerber v.
-California, 384 U.S. 757, 770 (1966), he contends that searches involving intrusions into the human body must pass a “clear indication” test.
+California,

-Schmerber requires that a police officer may not make a warrantless search “beyond the body‘s surface” absent a clear indication that evidence of a crime will be found.
+Schmerber requires that a police officer may not make a warrantless search “beyond the body’s surface” absent a clear indication that evidence of a crime will be found.
 Id. at 769-70.
 Defendant is not entitled, as a matter of federal law, to the Schmerber test because removal of head and pubic hair does not involve such an intrusion.
 See Skinner v.
-Railway Labor Executives’ Ass‘n, 489 U.S. 602, 617 (1989) (distinguishing collection of a urine sample from Schmerber blood-testing procedures that involved “a surgical intrusion into the body“).
+Railway Labor Executives’ Ass’n,

-We hold, however, that the removal of pubic hair, involving an area of the body that is traditionally concealed from public view, implicates
+We hold, however, that the removal of pubic hair, involving an area of the body that is traditionally concealed from public view, implicates Article 11 of the Vermont Constitution.
+See State v.
+Kirchoff

 Because it transfers decision making from the police to a neutral judicial officer, a nontestimonial identification order serves the function of a search warrant.
-Defendant does not challenge the use of a nontestimonial order, but instead insists that the order was invalid because it was not supported by the probable cause standard of Brown, 151 Vt. at 535 n.2, 562 A.2d at 1058-59 n.2.
-For reasons stated in Part I, we decline to apply that standard.
+Defendant does not challenge the use of a nontestimonial order, but instead insists that the order was invalid because it was not supported by the probable cause standard of Brown,

 Defendant remarks in passing that the clear indication test may require more than probable cause.
 He does not, however, explain how that test is more stringent.
-Moreover, he does not explain why Article 11, unlike its federal counterpart, should apply a clear indication test to intrusions that do not go beyond the body‘s surface nor why that test, which was used in Schmerber to evaluate the reasonableness of a warrantless search, should apply here where the nontestimonial identification order functioned as a warrant.
+Moreover, he does not explain why Article 11, unlike its federal counterpart, should apply a clear indication test to intrusions that do not go beyond the body’s surface nor why that test, which was used in Sckmerber to evaluate the reasonableness of a warrantless search, should apply here where the nontestimonial identification order functioned as a warrant.
 We decline to reach these issues because they have been inadequately briefed.

 III.
 The Miranda Waiver